h-pina/tig/README.md

 implementing reliability can be a fun thing in the future)

 ### Roadmap
-- [x] Setup build system for building project and run unit tests
+- [x] Setup build system for building project and running unit tests
 - [x] Create first iteration of "git hash-object" --> parse arguments and return hash
 - [x] Create init first iteration --> build obj database
 - [x] store hashed object inside object database
 - [x] Create a logger class
-- [ ] Improve tests and increase coverage (not looking for a specific number, but a lot of functions are untested)
+- [x] Improve test cases for current implemented functions
+- [x] Think a way to test the fs acess
+    - Solution: There is a function named _setTigFolderName_ inside the fs.c file.
+It allows the test functions to define a custom name for the folder.
+The idea is that the program will use the new folder name as the .tig folder, so the tests can run all the functions as needed.
+However, I`m not sure if it is completely working like this

 - [ ] Consider create a separate file for blob objects, since 'objects' is a general term inside git architecture
 - [ ] Create tree objects
 - [ ] Create index